How to Go Bug Free: Keeping Insects Out Your Log Cabin

-Therefore, the most effective way to ensure bug free log cabin life is to replace the rotting wood where possible, or use residual borate insecticides and to make sure you keep your cabin’s moisture content around ~20%.
+Therefore, the most effective way to ensure bug-free log cabin life is to replace the rotting wood where possible, or use residual borate insecticides and to make sure you keep your cabin’s moisture content around ~20%.

 Take sensible precautions

-Ensure that you check the exterior of your cabin regularly – rotting wood is an all-time favourite for lots of insects to either use as food or to make their nest.
+Ensure that you check the exterior of your cabin regularly – rotting wood is an all-time favorite for lots of insects to either use as food or to make their nest.
 It is useful to keep a log or diary and record when you have checked and things you notice.

-Crevices and cracks make the perfect home for bugs, to avoid this, use a flexible sealant to block all possible entries, including roofs, joints and individual logs.
+Crevices and cracks make the perfect home for bugs, to avoid this, use a flexible sealant to block all possible entries, including roofs, joints, and individual logs.

 Sand, varnish or paint your logs, this way they are not as attractive to pests such as beetles.

 It is advisable not to use ground feed nearby your cabin to feed the local wildlife as it will encourage lots of critters.